vkeroles/EEP153-SP23-Proj4/README.md

 ## Topic: Effects of Uganda's Nutrition Action Plan

 ## Goals
 - Examine the efficacy of the Uganda's Nutrition Action Plan (2011 - 2016) using the data provided for Uganda.
-    - Did the NAP make a difference in HH ability to meet nutritional needs?
+- Did the NAP make a difference in HH ability to meet Vitamin A, Zinc, and Iron needs?
 How big of a difference?
-- Evaluate what kinds of policies might be effective at improving nutritional outcomes for particular populations.
+- Evaluate what kinds of policies might be effective at improving nutritional outcomes.
 - Future steps: what future plans will benefit Uganda?
-Target popiulation?
-Cost?

 ## Meet Team Harvey Wiley
 - Nicole Kim (Team Manager), nkim02@berkeley.edu | GitHub: nkim02